adarlan/eks-lab/README.md

 ### Configure `.env` File

 Create an `.env` file with some basic configurations.

+The Terraform configurations in this repository contain placeholders, and the data in the .env file will be used to replace them.

 This script will help you create the `.env` file quickly: